-Event Sanctions
+Event Licenses

-No event shall be conducted under the auspices of the AAU unless a sanction has been issued for the activity.
-A sanction is the written approval of the AAU for the conduct of the activity.
+No event shall be conducted under the auspices of the AAU unless a license has been issued for the activity.
+A license is the written approval of the AAU for the conduct of the activity.

-Only AAU members may participate in sanctioned events unless otherwise provided in the Bylaws.
+Only AAU members may participate in licensed events unless otherwise provided in the Bylaws.

-Sanctions may be issued to any club in good standing.
-Any sanction may be reviewed within 15 days of submission by the District Sport Committee Director.
-If the sanction is reviewed and rejected, the Registrar shall notify the organization submitting the sanction.
+Licenses may be issued to any club in good standing.
+Any license may be reviewed within 15 days of submission by the District Sport Committee Director.
+If the license is reviewed and rejected, the Registrar shall notify the organization submitting the license.

-No sanction shall take effect until the 15-day review period has expired, or until the Registrar processes the sanction following approval of the District Sport Committee Director.
-Beginning with the 2009 Membership year, all applications for sanction must be completed and submitted through the on-line process or the AAU National Office.
+No license shall take effect until the 15-day review period has expired, or until the Registrar processes the license following approval of the District Sport Committee Director.
+Beginning with the 2009 Membership year, all applications for licenses must be completed and submitted through the on-line process or the AAU National Office.

-The National Registration Executive Committee has the authority to issue sanctions as follows:
+The National Registration Executive Committee has the authority to issue licenses as follows: